-A wee dram (or three) of single malt scotch, neat or on the rocks is what we’ll be sipping.
-If you haven’t acquired a taste for whisky yet – it took me a couple of days tripping around the whisky region of Scotland to condition my palette – ease in with these contemporary Scotch-based cocktails.
+A wee dram (or three) of single malt scotch, neat or on the rocks seems most appropriate.
+If you haven’t acquired a taste for whisky yet – ease in with these contemporary Scotch-based cocktails.

 If soups aren’t your thing, maybe try an appetiser style starter like these smoked salmon on tattie scones.

 Haggis, of course is the traditional main course on Burns Night, a favourite of Burns himself.

 As I mentioned, true haggis is off the cards for us here in the US.
 However, you can order one of these slightly varied options from Scottish Gourmet USA, they even offer a vegetarian version.